soutaw0429/HRAS-2023/README.md

 # HRAS_2023
 Central Repo for the HRAS project for CSCI 340 in Spring 2023.
 DO NOT MESS AROUND HERE!

-Hospital Records Access System (HRAS) is a C# web projeect for CSCI 340.
+Hospital Records Access System (HRAS) is a C# web project for CSCI 340.
 This README is to help with setup and use of HRAS

 Requirements
 ------------